liupengzhouyi/liupeng_weather_flutter/README.md

 #### Introduction

 * The name of the project: liupeng_weather_flutter
-* Summary: An app for viewing weather information
+* Summary: An app for viewing weather information.
+An App to chat with others.
 * Author: Liu Peng
 * Date: 22 July 2019
 * Time: 17:41